Information for your stay

 Glass bottles: please take them to the glass container located on the small square up the road on the right

-We’re pleased if you make use of the complimentary postcards we provide to send a few greetings home.
+We are delighted if you make use of the postcards we provide free of charge and send a few greetings home.

-For your stay you will find everything for daily needs 4 km away in Balleroy: a bakery, butcher, pharmacy, cheese & wine shop, a small supermarket, and the post office with an ATM.
+In Balleroy (4 km away), you will find everything for daily needs: a bakery, butcher, pharmacy, cheese and wine shop, small supermarket, as well as a post office and ATM.

 Weekly Markets (It’s part of the experience!)